Privacy

 Third parties

 Google Analytics 4 is covered above under "What the website does."
-Same disclosure applies whether you visit mswx.net in your regular browser or through the app's in-app browser — see how Google uses data when you visit a partner site.
+The same disclosure applies whether you visit mswx.net in your regular browser or through the Android app's in-app browser — see how Google uses data when you visit a partner site.

 Weather data sources.
 The forecasts and observations the site displays come from public sources (NWS, neighbors' Weather Underground stations, Open-Meteo, Pirate Weather, Iowa State's forecast archive).
-Those are providers of data to us — we are not a provider of your data to them.
+Those sources provide data to mswx; mswx does not send any data about you to them.
 No data about you flows in that direction.

 Changes